Stainless Steel Conveyor Construction

 Our standard stainless steel conveyor frame is made from 11 ga (vs. a lower 12 ga.) thick material.
-We provide 2BN finish and #4 polish finish.
+We provide 2BN, #4 and #8 polish finish.
 The 2BN finish is used for applications where there is direct food contact.
 This is considered a sanitary finish.
-We also offer 7 ga. frames upon our customer's request.
+Sanitary welded designs are 7 ga.
+2BN.
+In contrast, our low-profile, small transfer Slim-Fit line requires #8 mirror finish.
 No skimping on quality materials here at Multi-Conveyor!

-All of our stainless steel conveyor systems are in food-grade USDA or FDA compliance based on our customer's direct requirements.
+All of our stainless steel conveyor systems can be built to food-grade, agency-approved (USDA, FDA all the way to 3A certification) compliance based on our your application's requirements.

 For Mild Steel Constructed conveyors that do not require wash down, please click here.

 Let us know if we can provide more information.
 Just click here.